Mike Anderson (running back): Denver Broncos

 Anderson played five seasons for the Denver Broncos.
-In his first season in 2000, he ended up with 1,487 yards and received the NFL Offensive Rookie of the Year Award.
+In his first season in 2000, he ended up with 1,487 yards and received the franchise’s first NFL Offensive Rookie of the Year Award.
 He set several franchise records on December 3 at New Orleans with 37 carries for 251 yards and four touchdowns.
 He also had games with 187 and 195 yards, the only rookie in NFL history with three 175+ yard games.
 He was plagued by injuries in the following years, not even playing in 2004, the result of tearing both groin muscles while blocking on a punt return in the waning moments of a preseason game.
 The 2005 NFL season was a return to form.
 He rushed for 1,014 yards in 15 games.
 In reaching his second 1,000-yard rushing season, Anderson set several modern-day NFL records (longest stretch between seasons leading a team in rushing, longest stretch between a player's first and second 1,000-yard rushing seasons, and greatest number of seasons passed between 1,000-yard rushing seasons with no intervening seasons rushing for that distance).
 On March 1, 2006, Anderson was waived by the Broncos to avoid exceeding the salary cap.

 As of 2017's NFL off-season, Anderson held at least 11 Broncos franchise records, including: